 The improvements were designed to keep the system operating reliably over the coming decades and to provide the infrastructure for the state’s emerging wind, hydro, biomas, and tidal energy industries.

-“I’m grateful to all of our employees and contractors who have worked for years to build a stronger, smarter grid for Maine," said Sara Burns, president and CEO of CMP.
+“I’m grateful to all of our employees and contractors who have worked for years to build a stronger, smarter grid for Maine," said Sara Burns, former president and CEO of CMP.
 "Thousands of workers and hundreds of Maine businesses have had a hand in this project over the past five years, and now we are in the homestretch.
 Their legacy will serve the region for generations.”

 The Maine Power Reliability Project (MPRP) included the construction of five new 345kV substations, one new 115kV substation, and related facilities linked by approximately 440 miles of new transmission lines.
 The new facilities continue to reinforce the backbone of the company’s 40-year-old bulk power system and improve reliability.